BIDMCDigitalPsychiatry/LAMP-platform/docs/delete_activities.md

----
-title: Delete and Schedule Activities
+# Delete and Schedule Activities
-slug: delete_activities
----

 # Delete an Existing Activity